High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

 One outstanding feature of SPS is the on-demand photon emission, allowing ultra-high photon count rates with GHz CRs \cite{Schlehahn2016,Shooter2020}.
-To explore the CR-dependent SKR capabilities of our system, we perform the truth table measurements using \SI{80}{\km} of fibre spool and different excitation laser CRs.
-The QBER, Asymptotic-SKR (A-SKR), and Finite-SKR (F-SKR) are extracted from the truth tables as shown in Tab. \ref{tab:clock_rate}.
+To explore the CR-dependent SKR capabilities of our system, we perform the truth table measurements using \SI{80}{\km} of fibre spool and different excitation laser CRs. {In our experiment, the pump power approximately linearly increases with the CRs based on the saturation power at {\SI{76}{\MHz}} [Fig. {\ref{fig:lab_qkd}}(a)].
+However, this is not the case for the {\SI{1063}{\MHz}} because the excitation CR approaches the radiative decay rate of the emitter, as can be seen in the lifetime histograms discussed in the following section.} The QBER, Asymptotic-SKR (A-SKR), and Finite-SKR (F-SKR) are extracted from the truth tables as shown in Tab. \ref{tab:clock_rate}.
 The QBER decreases with increasing CR due to the lower dark count contributions resulting from smaller integration windows.
-Although the SKR is limited by the QD lifetime and detector dead times, the achievable high SKRs of $>\SI{100}{\kilo\bits\per\second}$ would enable QKD secured live video conferences encrypted with an one-time-pad (OTP) encryption \cite{Sasaki2011,Liao2018,Zhu2022}.
+Although the SKR is limited by the QD lifetime and detector dead times, the achievable high SKRs of $>\SI{100}{\kilo\bits\per\second}$ would enable QKD secured live video conferences encrypted with an one-time-pad (OTP) encryption \cite{Sasaki2011,Liao2018,Zhu2022}. \\

-\section{Intercity QKD over the deployed fibre}
+\subsection{Intercity QKD over the deployed fibre}